somethingreallycool123/CodeMate/README.md

 - 🐛 **AI-Powered Debugging**: Get suggestions to fix errors directly within the notebook.
 - ✨ **Code Generation**: Generate new code based on your current project context.
 - 📱 **Local Model Support**: Run models locally using Hugging Face’s Transformers library.
+- 📱 **Customization**: Customize the look and feel of the interface and the LLM interacting with.
 - 🚀 **Easy Integration**: Effortlessly integrate with your Jupyter notebooks for enhanced productivity.

 ## Installation